 Data is a precious asset requiring regular update.
 But data collection is often time-consuming and resource-intensive.
 When data is no longer up-to-date, the risks of inadequate or poor planning and decision-making are heightened.
 To mitigate these risks and as part of SNV's ongoing collaboration with the Bill & Melinda Gates Foundation, the IMIS was developed by SNV's CWISE project to provide a more systematic method of data storage and collection.

 IMIS generates useful information - e.g., type of containment, access road, etc. - to ensure that the appropriate (logistical) arrangements are made to deliver to the (faecal) service requests of customers.
 Further, during service delivery, IMIS makes it possible for emptiers to update IMIS information themselves, with real-time data, using mobile apps (e.g., status of sludge emptying or customer’s feedback).

-Beyond these, working with IMIS opens up great possibilities to revolutionise data systems in municipalities.
-Besides the Jhenaidah Paurashava - which thanks to the SNV project now works with geo-localised holding ID number information - digital municipal service databases are scarce.
+Working in IMIS provides great possibilities to revolutionise data systems in municipalities.
+Besides the Jhenaidah Paurashava - which thanks to the SNV project, now works with geo-localised holding ID number information - digitalised municipal service information systems are scarce.
 Paper-based and excel-based information lists continue to dominate.
 Geo-localised data are rare.

 An example of an impassable road for standard vacutugs

 Faecal sludge service ongoing in a residential area